 Weeks or even months before your trek, you should plan your fitness routine, start walking as much as possible and grab your bicycle instead of your car.
-We found these useful guidelines by Trekking Nepal Himalaya.

 Be aware though that even you should work out before, don’t make a race out of the trek.
 The most common problem trekkers get in Nepal is altitude sickness due to the amazingly high mountain areas.

 5. Prepare mentally for your trek in Nepal

 A trek in Nepal can be pretty extreme.
 It is not a hike for one day that ends with a nice warm bath and bubbles.
 For instance, the trek to the Base Camp is a very commercial one and is easy for experienced trekkers.
 For us, however, it was more challenging than we anticipated.
 Especially the altitude hit us harder than we thought it would – maybe because we come from a very flat land?
 We don’t know exactly why, but it’s good to prepare mentally for what is to come.